Power BI security white paper

 How do users connect to, and gain access to data sources while using Power BI?

 Power BI manages credentials to data sources for each user for cloud credentials or for connectivity through a personal gateway.
 Data sources managed by an on-premises data gateway can be shared across the enterprise and permissions to these data sources can be managed by the Gateway Admin.
-When configuring a dataset, the user is allowed to select a credential from their personal store or use an on-premises data gateway to use a shared credential.
+When configuring a semantic model, the user is allowed to select a credential from their personal store or use an on-premises data gateway to use a shared credential.

 When connecting with Kerberos, the user's UPN is passed to the gateway, and using Kerberos constrained delegation, the user is impersonated and connected to the respective data sources.
 SAML is also supported on the Gateway for SAP HANA datasource.
 More information is available in overview of single sign-on for gateways.